Are you a new parent?

 I might be a little salty.

-Then she hit 17 and decided that I was her best friend, and she needed me again (yay!).
+Then she hit 17 and decided I was her best friend, and she needed me again (yay!).

 She concluded this only a short while before planning to leave here and move out of my house.